ephraim-godfrey-02/Practice/README.md

-# Practice-
+# Practice
-This is a practice repo
+This is a repository dedicated to hold all practice projects